If there's one thing Google is good at, it's search.

 Finally, you can group multiple Home speakers together and stream through all them at the same time.
 Echo can group Echo units together, too, plus it supports casting to Fire TV devices.

-As for video streaming, if you plug a Chromecast into, let's say, a bedroom TV, you can say "OK Google, play Pocket-lint videos on my bedroom TV", or "watch Iron Fist", and it'll play those immediately (it only does this with YouTube and Netflix at present, but there's scope for that to expand - probably never with Amazon, though, given the competition between the two devices).
+As for video streaming, if you plug a Chromecast into, let's say, a bedroom TV, you can say "OK Google, play Pocket-lint videos on my bedroom TV", or "watch Iron Fist", and it'll play those immediately from various services, including YouTube and Netflix.

 Interestingly, we found that Home needed to know the exact name of a song if we asked it to cue something specific, and it wouldn't understand us when we accidentally left out a word from the song title, whereas Echo never seems to have this problem.